 The card is protected by a PIN and can be instantly blocked through the app if it gets lost or stolen.

 GoHenry’s fees and features: How much is GoHenry?

 |UK cash withdrawal fee||£0|

 |Loading fee||50p (one top-up free per month)|

-Pros and cons of gohenry
+Pros and cons of GoHenry

 - Full parental control thanks to instant notifications and spending limits

-- Reward system for completed tasks
+- Rewards system for completed tasks

 - Children learn about personal finance in a controlled environment

 - Relatives can also send money to the child’s account